 International relations emerged as an academic discipline around the world in the 1960s; the first academic course In New Zealand being offered by Victoria University in 1972.

-The Centre was thus founded in 2012 for the purpose of developing a qualitatively new methodological approach to the study of international relations.
+The NZ Centre for Global Studies was founded as a think-tank, for the purpose of developing a qualitatively new methodological approach to the study of international relations, but with the standard level of academic rigour.
 The expectation is that scholars and practitioners will look at the same reality – the world of the early-21st century – but from a different analytical perspective, namely, the planetary interest rather than the national interest.
 The new methodology rests on two distinguishing features:

 – it adopts a global rather than a national perspective;